nasearle/publishing-build-tools/en/concepts/caching-files-with-service-worker/index.md

 #### Network only

 This is the correct approach for things that can't be performed offline, such as analytics pings and non-GET requests.
-Again, you don't often need to handle this case specifically and the <a href="#cachefallback">cache falling back to network</a> approach will often be more appropriate.
+Again, you don't often need to handle this case specifically and the cache falling back to network approach will often be more appropriate.
 ```
 self.addEventListener('fetch', function(event) {
   event.respondWith(fetch(event.request));